Dog Years Calculator

 Up until recently we thought we had it figured out.
 We knew how to count human years, how to count dog years and how to convert them.
 If asked to translate a dog’s age in human years we would do it by multiplying by seven.
-After all, conventional wisdom states that one canine year equals seven dog years.
-However, in this article we will explain that this particular conventional wisdom is not correct.
+After all, conventional wisdom states that one human year equals seven canine years.

 The 7-years rule suggests that humans age seven times slower than dogs.
-If this was true, our lives would be much different – we would be able to reproduce when 7 years old and live for as much as 150 years.
-Obviously this is not how things work and obviously the 7-years rule is not accurate.
 The truth is, dogs reach full sexual maturity only one year after birth.
 It should be noted that this statement is quite generalized.
 Larger dog breeds tend to mature slower than smaller breeds.
 However, one year is considered to be the average age.
 In comparison, it takes humans more than 10 years to reach full sexual maturity.

 Why convert dog years to human years?

 People have always loved to anthropomorphize dogs.
 Giving dogs human age is a suitable example.
 However, giving dogs human age is not just a whim.
 Knowing your dog’s age in human years helps you determine its life stage.
 Once the dog’s life stage is determined it is easier to understand its needs and provide life-stage specific care.